shield-h2020/trust-monitor/README.md

 digests in the whitelist database.

-**N.B:** The Trust Monitor application requires several other components to work properly, as its behaviour is not standalone.
-First of all, the TM app requires a running instance of Apache Cassandra database hosting the whitelist measurements for code in a specific schema.
-Moreover, the Trust Monitor application interacts with other components (such as Open Source MANO) via APIs, so these components should be in place (and properly configured in the app settings) to be reachable by the TM app.
+**N.B:** The Trust Monitor application requires several other components to work properly, as its attestation workflow is integrated within the SHIELD platform.
+Moreover, the TM app requires a running instance of Apache Cassandra database hosting the whitelist measurements for code in a specific schema.

-## (Suggested) Docker Compose automated installation
+## Docker Compose automated installation

-The TM can be deployed in a Docker environment as three three containers:
+The TM can be deployed in a Docker environment as a multi-container application.
-- an **nginx** SSL-aware reverse proxy  that exposes its ports (80,443) on the host
-- a Django app with the Trust Monitor app on `localhost`
-- a Python `SimpleHTTPServer` to serve the application static files on `localhost`

 ### Install Docker Engine and Compose